 Infections of covids are decreasing in the Liverpool City Region.

-According to the most recent data from Public Health England, there were 5,078 positive tests in the Liverpool City Region in the seven days ending September 29, down 359 from the previous seven days.
+According to the most recent data from Public Health England, there were 5,009 positive tests in the Liverpool City Region in the seven days ending October 1 – 509 fewer than the previous seven days.

-This means that in the Liverpool City Region, the percentage change week on week decreased by 7%.
+In the Liverpool City Region, this means that the percentage change week on week fell by 9%.

-The percentage change week on week numbers in five locations of Liverpool City Region decreased.
-They were 5 percent, 13 percent, 8 percent, 0.4 percent, and 11 percent for Knowsley, Liverpool, St Helens, Sefton, and Wirral, respectively.
+In the week ending October 1, just one district of the Liverpool City Region had an increase in infections: Halton’s week-on-week percentage change climbed by 28 percent.

-The only section of the city region to see an increase in percentage change week over week was Halton, which saw an increase of 8%.
+Knowsley, Liverpool, St Helens, Sefton, and Wirral all saw decreases in infections: Knowsley by 7%, Liverpool by 13%, St Helens by 14%, Sefton by 12%, and Wirral by 15%.

-The percentage change week on week data in Cheshire West and Chester and West Lancashire both decreased.
-In Warrington, though, the figure increased.
+Both the percentage change week on week figures in Cheshire West and Chester and West Lancashire fell.
+Warrington also saw an increase.

 Liverpool